Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: The log Breuil--Kisin cohomology

 Part $(2)$ follows again from the analogous statement with $u$ not inverted and by passage to filtered colimits.
-To prove part $(3)$, as in \cite[Proof of Proposition 11.10]{BMS2} we can show that for $i\gg 0$ we have a equivalences
+To prove part $(3)$, as in \cite[Proof of Proposition 11.15]{BMS2} it suffices to show that for $i\gg 0$ we have an equivalence